 A sanitary sewer crossing of Bruce Creek is also proposed.
-The crossing will be installed using directional drilling and will achieve a depth of cover of 1.5 m under the existing channel bed.
-Based on the results of the rapid assessments, which indicated widening as the dominant process along Bruce Creek, the 1.5 m depth of cover was deemed sufficient to mitigate long-term risk to this infrastructure due to active erosion (i.e., channel incision).
+The crossing will be installed using directional drilling and will achieve a depth of cover of 2.5 m under the existing channel bed.
+Based on the results of the rapid assessment field investigation, which indicated widening as the dominant process along Bruce Creek, the 2.5 m depth of cover was deemed sufficient to mitigate long-term risk to this infrastructure due to active erosion (i.e., channel incision).
+Recommendations for subsequent detailed design stages included a scour analysis to confirm the depth of cover required to mitigate long-term potential erosion risks to the sewer.